 If you are hesitating to take legal action over a dog bite for fear the dog will be put down, in most cases you can rest easy.
 Pennsylvania law allows animal control to assess the situation and make sure the dog is not a danger to others.
 If it has no history of aggression or violence, it will usually be returned to its owner.

 In rare cases, the dog will be euthanized.
 This action is only untaken if the dog is determined to be aggressive and have a high probability of biting another person.

 Defenses in a Pennsylvania Dog Bite Case

 If you or a loved one has suffered a dog bite injury or animal attack because of another person’s negligence, you have rights that entitle you to financial compensation for you or a loved one’s injuries.
-Don’t hesitate to contact our team today by filling out our form or calling 1-800-590-4116.
-We are hard-working lawyers for hard-working people.
+Our team of lawyers at McEldrew Young Purtell have specialized knowledge and experience in handling claims involving dog bite injuries or animal attacks.
+Don’t hesitate to contact our team today by filling out our form or calling 1-866-333-7715.